vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-31 / Composition and Spread of the Skandapurān. a 607
+31 / Composition and Spread of the Skandapurāṇa 607

-his own.
-The S¯utradhāra in the Ratnāvalī and Priyadarśikā introduces Hars.a’s plays:
+his owṇThe S¯utradhāra in the Ratnāvalī and Priyadarśikā introduces Hars.a’s plays:

 Today, on the occasion of the Spring Festival, I have been respectfully called by the assembly of kings, which has convened from all quarters of the world, and which is subservient to the lotus-feet of King Srī-Hars ´ .adeva.
 I have been addressed as follows: ‘We have heard by hearsay that a play entitled Ratnāvalī, which is embellished by an unprecedented arrangement of the material, was composed by our lord Srī-Hars ´ .a, but we have not yet seen it performed.’
 8

 The play turned out to be a great success, and would stand the test of time.
 But Hars.avardhana was too great a king to hear only his own voice.
-A date for the first recitation of the Skandapurān. a was agreed on.
-The S¯uta and his team were offered their platform.
+A date for the first recitation of the Skandapurāṇa was agreed oṇThe S¯uta and his team were offered their platform.
 In order to sustain the illusion of its being a work from time immemorial, an essential feature of the genre of Ancient Lore, a professional reader, a pustakavācaka, was asked to recite it.
 The first presentation of the work went ahead before an audience including the king, courtiers, sādhus, monks, literati of all sorts, pandits and a selection of educated Māheśvaras.
-It was a great tamāśā, going by the consolidated words of the S¯uta and his fellow kavi, Bān. a:
+It was a great tamāśā, going by the consolidated words of the S¯uta and his fellow kavi, Bāṇa:

 The sages, assembling in Prayāga to bathe in the confluence of the Ga˙ngā and Yamunā on the day of full moon, see the Singer of Ancient Lore coming towards them to pay his respects.